ucsd-ml-arts/generative-text-zizhen/README.md

 ## Abstract

 - This project I will work on one type of chinese fantasy novel such as swordsman stories.
 A lot of American people like Asian novel or fiction because these novels are different from American novels.
 My learning data is from a website which some volunteers transform the novel to English version.
 I want our module could learn some specific seting or scenario and generate some chinese fantsy novel.
-My tranning data is a book called stellar-transformations which is very popular chinese fantasy novel in America.
+My tranning data is a book called Stellar Transformations which is very popular chinese fantasy novel in America.
 I plan to use RNN model to generate the text.
 My goal is the generating text would keep the same interesting narrative style.
 ![](https://github.com/ucsd-ml-arts/generative-text-zizhen/blob/master/pic.jpg)
 - I started to use website scraped code to scrape the book from websites since the website does not provide download work.
 However, the website seperate each chapter to one url, so I need to collect them together through the for loop.
 - Then I used RNN training model to train my novel.
 The varibles is Epoch number:3; Sequence legth is 100; Tempreture is 1; Number of characters to generate is 1000.
 The result is bad which means it can not form any readable word.
 Firstly, I wanted to increase the accuracy so I tried to increase epochs.
 But even I tried 100 epochs and spent a lot time due to large file, the result is still bad.